VSC Frequently Asked Questions

 18. Under the age of 18, that individual will still need to take the courses required to be on the bench.

-Effective April 1, 2024, for the for the 2024-2025 hockey season.
-The OHF will accept copies of a VSC from the 2022-23 or 2023-24 season.
-Individuals would be required to get a new VSC if they have one one prior to these seasons.
+Effective April 1, 2025, for the for the 2025-2026 hockey season.
+The OHF will accept copies of a VSC that has been completed in the six (6) months prior to submission.

 The details are in the OHF Screening Policy